-Six steps to your workplace pension
+Six steps to auto enrolment

 Setting up your workplace pension for automatic enrolment with us is simple.
 So you can get on with what’s important to you – running your business.

 Find out when your automatic enrolment duties start

 If you set up your PAYE scheme on or before 30 September 2017, you’ll have a ‘staging date’.
 This is when you need to begin meeting your automatic enrolment duties.